Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

     }
 }
 ```
-which turns out to have been caused by a `unsound_mir_opts` in the rustc compiler.
+which turns out to have been an unsound mir optimization in the rustc compiler, affecting rust nightly versions 1.83.0 and 1.84.0.
 The issue was given a `P-critical` priority, the bugged code fixed in a few days, and released a week later.

 # Conclusion
-After the bug was resolved i managed to publish the new version of the [rooc library](https://github.com/specy/rooc) which *now does*
+After the bug was resolved I managed to publish the new version of the [rooc library](https://github.com/specy/rooc) which *now does*
 work in the browser, also forked the [minilp](https://github.com/Specy/microlp) crate to fix some bugs and add some new features.

 I'm by no means a rust expert, nor a good low-level programmer, i'm just a frontender after all!
 But this experience taught
-me a ton about debugging so i wanted to share the thought process going through this bug.
+me a ton about debugging so I wanted to share the thought process going through this bug.